The Devil That Danced on the Water: Reception

 The Devil That Danced on the Water has also been reviewed by Publishers Weekly, Kirkus Reviews, People, Metro, The New Yorker, Confrontation, and Entertainment Weekly.

 The Devil That Danced on the Water was on the shortlist for the 2003 Samuel Johnson Prize.
 It was also Book of the Week on BBC Radio 4 and was serialised in the Sunday Times.

+Comparisons have been drawn between this work and Looking for Transwonderland: Travels in Nigeria (2012) by Noo-Saro-Wiwa.